aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 ## Extra Credit

-Here are a couple of bonus questions if you are hungry for more:
+Here are some bonus questions if you are hungry for more:

 1. Head over [here](next-steps.md) if you want to continue and complete the rest of the specification.